Spencer Torkelson Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.5 K/9, the first-best in MLB.
+- The Twins pitching staff ranks fifth in the league with a collective 9.4 strikeouts per nine innings.

-- The Twins have a 3.56 team ERA that ranks third among all league pitching staffs.
+- The Twins have a 3.69 team ERA that ranks third across all league pitching staffs.

-- The Twins surrender the second-fewest home runs in baseball (70 total, one per game).
+- The Twins surrender the eighth-fewest home runs in baseball (77 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.